Cube-OS/cubeOS/services/mai400-service/README.md

 # MAI-400 Service

-Kubos Service for interacting with an [Adcole Maryland Aerospace MAI-400](https://www.adcolemai.com/adacs)
+CubeOS Service for interacting with an [Adcole Maryland Aerospace MAI-400](https://www.adcolemai.com/adacs)

 # Configuration

-The service can be configured in the `/etc/kubos-config.toml` with the following fields:
+The service can be configured in the `/etc/cubeos-config.toml` with the following fields:

 ```toml
 [mai400-service.addr]